joaoamilcar/rest-webservice-jaxrs-jersey/README.md

 # webservices-rest-jaxrs-jersey
-Webservices REST com JAX-RS e Jersey
+Webservices REST with JAX-RS and Jersey